elastic/fleet-server/README.md

 ```

 As soon as all is running, go to `http://localhost:5601`, enter `elastic/changeme` as credential and navigate to Fleet.
 Trigger the Fleet setup.
 As soon as this is completed, copy the `policy id` and `enrollment token` for the fleet-server policy.
 The policy id can be copied from the URL, the enrollment token can be found in the Enrollment Token list.

+NOTE: This step can be skipped if the full command below for the Elastic Agent is used.

 Now Kibana is running and ready.
 The next step is to setup Elastic Agent.